redislabs-training/ru204/admin-training/lab-environment/config-vms/config-vm-stage-3/README.md

 Generate a ***Stage 3*** VM and VNC Docker image.

+You have 3 options:
+- Create VM and VNC from scratch
+- Update VM
+- Update VNC.

 ```diff
 !
 IMPORTANT
 ```
 VM and VNC Docker images share a pair of SSH keys.
-If the VM changes, you'll be told to copy keys from the VNC Docker image in GCR.
+If you update the VM, you'll be told to copy keys from the VNC Docker image.

 Here's what the VNC desktop looks like when done.